Otto Stowe

-Otto Stowe (born February 25, 1949 in Chicago, Illinois) is a former American football wide receiver who played four seasons in the NFL for the Denver Broncos, Dallas Cowboys, and Miami Dolphins.
+Otto Stowe (born February 25, 1949) is an American former professional football player who was a wide receiver for four seasons in the National Football League (NFL) for the Denver Broncos, Dallas Cowboys, and Miami Dolphins.
 He played college football at Iowa State University.

-Early years
+Early life

 At Feitshans High School he was an All-state selection in both football and basketball.
 He went on to play basketball at Iowa State University, before focusing on football after his sophomore season and proceeding to lead the team in receiving for 3 consecutive years.
 He began as a defensive back before being switched to wide receiver.

 As a senior in 1970, he had the most prolific receiving season in school history up to that point, breaking single-season school records in receptions (59), receiving yards (822) and touchdowns (6).
 He also led the Big Eight in all three categories and ranked 13th nationally in receiving, earning first-team all-Big Eight honors.
 His 59 catches ranks fifth all-time and his 822 receiving yards seventh all-time in school history for a season.
 He finished his career as Iowa State University all-time leader in receptions (132) and receiving yards (1,751), and second in career touchdowns (10).
 He still ranks third in career receptions and fifth in receiving yards.

 In 2008, he was inducted into the Iowa State University Athletics Hall of Fame.

 Professional career

 Miami Dolphins

-Stowe was selected by the Miami Dolphins in the second round (47th overall) of the 1971 NFL Draft.
+Stowe was selected by the Miami Dolphins in the second round (47th overall) of the 1971 NFL draft.
 As a rookie, he was the backup to Paul Warfield, catching 5 passes for 68 yards and 1 touchdown.
 He again saw limited action in his second season, with 13 receptions, 276 yards and 2 touchdowns).
 Six of the receptions for 140 yards and both touchdowns came in a single Monday Night Football game against the St. Louis Cardinals while replacing an injured Warfield.
 Despite winning a Super Bowl, he requested to be traded after the season.

 On May 10, 1973, he was traded to the Dallas Cowboys in exchange for wide receiver Ron Sellers and a second round draft choice (#47-Benny Malone).
 He played on two Super Bowl teams, including the undefeated 1972 Miami Dolphins.